- Download our Moving to Spain Guide (PDF)

-A primary concern for expat families relocating with children is finding a good school in Spain.
+A primary concern for expat families moving to Spain with children is finding a good school.
 Options vary between public, private, international and semi-private schools.
 These institutions range from Catholic to secular, co-educational to single-gendered.

-Parents will need to carefully evaluate a number of factors before making their choice – considering their child’s age, the anticipated length of their stay in Spain, their budget, the primary teaching language they would prefer and the curriculum that would best suit their child.
+Parents will need to carefully evaluate several factors before making their choice – considering their child’s age, the anticipated length of their stay in Spain, their budget, the primary teaching language they would prefer and the curriculum that would best suit their child.

-Each situation is different and worth careful consideration but, generally, expats who only plan on staying for a short time or those with older children send them to an international school in Spain.
+Each situation is different and worth careful consideration, but expats planning on staying in the country short-term or those with older children usually send them to an international school in Spain.

 Education is compulsory in Spain for children between the ages of six and 16, and the school year typically extends from mid-September to the end of June.